betovargas/essays/Creole-studies/README.md

 # Creole Studies

 .ve-map 17.50,-88.19 6 basemaps=Esri_WorldPhysical width=70% right
-    - 17.50,-88.19 "Belize" "The Creole language situation in Belize is very different than that of Creole languages in the other countries."
+    - 17.50,-88.19 "Belize" "The Creole language situation in Belize is very different than that of Creole languages in the other countries." layer=Cities

 .ve-map 37.84,-108.92 6 basemaps=Esri_WorldPhysical width=50%